OberlinExCo/OberlinExCo.github.io/README.md

 Initialized by Lars Dreith, Oberlin College '20

-Maintained and updated by Alex Jensen, Oberlin College '21 Maintained and updated slightly by Veronica Mahoney, Oberlin College '22
+Maintained and updated by Alex Jensen, Oberlin College '21 Maintained and put in plain language by Veronica Mahoney, Oberlin College '22